 An in-depth study of topics in the biofuels technology field.
 The exact content will vary from semester to semester depending on the subject studied.
 This course may be offered as variable credit (.5 hours to 4 hours) and repeated three times if different topics are considered, but cannot exceed a total of six (6) credit hours toward graduation.
+Pre-requisite: Instructor consent.
 (4 credit, 4 lecture, 0 lab)